-- (ii) The following agreements (the "2019 Operating Agreement and 2019 Licence Agreement") were entered into on 7 January 2019: - (a) an operating agreement between Lanson Place Hospitality Management (Singapore) Pte Limited ("LP Singapore") and Winshine Investment Pte Ltd ("Winshine") for the provision of serviced suites management services by LP Singapore to Winshine; and - (b) a licence agreement between LP Bermuda and Winshine for the grant of the right by LP Bermuda to Winshine to use certain trademarks and tradenames in relation to the serviced suites located in Singapore (such agreement was novated by LP Bermuda (in exercise of its right thereunder) to LP Hong Kong).
+- (i) The following agreements (the "2022 Operating and Licence Agreements") were entered into on 31 May 2022: - (a) an operating agreement between Lanson Place Hospitality Management (Singapore) Pte Limited ("LP Singapore") and Winshine Investment Pte Ltd ("Winshine") for the provision of serviced suites management services in relation to the serviced suites located at 167 Penang Road, Singapore (the "Property") by LP Singapore to Winshine (the "2022 Operating Agreement"); and - (b) a licence agreement between Lanson Place Hotels & Residences Limited ("LP Hong Kong") and Winshine for the grant of the right to use certain trademarks and tradenames in relation to the Property (the "2022 Licence Agreement").

-Each of the 2019 Operating Agreement and 2019 Licence Agreement is for a term of 3 years.
+Each of the 2022 Operating Agreement and 2022 Licence Agreement is for a term for 3 years commencing from 1 July 2022 and ending on 30 June 2025.

-Each of LP Bermuda, LP Hong Kong and LP Singapore is a wholly-owned subsidiary of the Company.
+Each of LP Singapore and LP Hong Kong is an indirect wholly-owned subsidiary of the Company.